urbanjost/easy/README.md

 Except for perhaps selecting a new license file just stick to the basics at this juncture unless you have done this before.

+But on your new site, goto "settings" and under "Github Pages"  select the "main" branch, and the "doc" directory and click on "save".

 Now, in your CLI go to the directory where you want to create your Fortran project and run
 ```bash